akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What do you need to implement?**

-Well, here, it depends on your customers' needs.
+Here, it depends on your customers' needs.

 Also, don't forget our new feature that adds [quantities to PIM associations](https://help.akeneo.com/pim/serenity/updates/2020-07.html#new-association-type-with-quantities).